arsy786/spring-framework-tutorials/README.md

 The Spring framework tackles common application problems, provides patterns and a structure for Java applications, and is also used to develop business services.

-There are several "Types of Objects" in Spring: Objects that hold data and instances of classes with business logic methods.
+There are several "Types of Objects" in Spring: Objects that hold data, and instances of classes with business logic methods.

 The way we share object instances is through **Dependency Injection**.